lexbor/docs/source/examples/encoding/buffer/encode/encoder.md

 }
 ```

-This ensures that any data that has not yet been flushed from the buffer is
+This ensures that any leftover data in the encoder’s internal buffer is written out.

-written out before the program exits.
+## Notes

+1. **Error Handling**: The macro `FAILED` helps in providing consistent error messages and exits on failure.
+2. **Escaped Sequence Processing**: The function `escaped_to_codepoint` is crucial for converting escaped sequences like `\xNN` and `\uNNNN` into code points.
+3. **Buffer Management**: Proper buffer management ensures that encoding processes can handle partial reads and writes effectively.

-## Conclusion
+## Summary

-The `encoder.c` file is a functional implementation of an encoding utility using
-the `lexbor` library.
-It effectively handles various character encodings,
-processes input data in a loop, and provides useful output, making it a useful
-tool for developers working with different text encodings.
-The awareness of
-error handling and usage guidance further enhances its usability in command-line
-environments.
+This example demonstrates how to use the `lexbor` library to handle input data with escaped sequences, converting it to the specified encoding.
+It showcases the critical steps for initializing encoders, processing input data, handling partial reads, and finalizing output.
+Understanding this example is essential for those looking to leverage `lexbor` for complex text encoding tasks in their applications.